Skip to main content

 loading...

-Use the EnhanceRootCommand() from the AutoCLI options to automatically add auto-generated commands from the modules to the root command.
-Additionally it adds all manually defined modules commands (tx and query) as well.
-Read more about AutoCLI in its dedicated section.
+from the AutoCLI options to automatically add auto-generated commands from the modules to the root command.

-rootCmd has a function called initAppConfig() which is useful for setting the application's custom configs.
-Here's an example code to override default app.toml template.
+which is useful for setting the application's custom configs.

 loading...

-The initAppConfig() also allows overriding the default Cosmos SDK's server config.
-One example is the min-gas-prices config, which defines the minimum gas prices a validator is willing to accept for processing a transaction.
-By default, the Cosmos SDK sets this parameter to "" (empty string), which forces all validators to tweak their own app.toml and set a non-empty value, or else the node will halt on startup.
-This might not be the best UX for validators, so the chain developer can set a default app.toml value for validators inside this initAppConfig() function.
+and set a non-empty value, or else the node will halt on startup.
+This might not be the best UX for validators, so the chain developer can set a default app.toml

 loading...

-By default the app uses CometBFT app config template from Cosmos SDK, which can also be over-written via initCometBFTConfig().
+By default the app uses CometBFT app config template from Cosmos SDK, which can also be over-written via initCometBFTConfig()

 loading...

-Those custom templates and config must be provided to the server.InterceptConfigsPreRunHandler command in the PersistentPreRunE function of the root command.
-See configuration section for more details.
+Those custom templates and config must be provided to the server.InterceptConfigsPreRunHandler

-Additionally, like the app.toml and config.toml, the client.toml config can be extended or over-written by the user thanks to the client.CreateClientConfig function.
+function.
 This is useful for setting default values for the client without having to pass a flag.
-For example, the Cosmos SDK sets the default keyring-backend to os but the chain developer might instead want to always set it to file by default.
+For example, the Cosmos SDK sets the default keyring-backend

 loading...

-Creating the custom template can be done in a initClientConfig() function.
+Creating the custom template can be done in a initClientConfig()

 loading...